Leto-gg/dashboard/README.md

 # dashboard
-The most current implementation of GUI built by Yasir Nadeem
+The most current implementation of GUI built by Yasir Nadeem.
+Thank You Yasir!